pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/configure-and-provision/index.md

 ---

 Congratulations, you've now finished Pulumi Fundamentals!
-Head back to the main page and explore some other modules to understand more about Pulumi.
+You learned to create a Pulumi project; work on your Pulumi program to build Docker images, containers, and networks; and deploy the infrastructure locally with your first resource provider.
+Now, head back to the main page and explore some other tutorials to understand more about Pulumi.
 The best next steps to take are to choose one of the Fundamentals for a cloud-based provider of your choice.